IHTSDO/snowstorm/docs/using-docker.md

 ## Pre-requisites

 A somewhat obvious point, but please make sure you have installed Docker.
-Between the two containers, Elasticsearch and Snowstorm, 8Gb memory is used, so make sure that your installation of docker has the necessary memory allocated.
+Between the three containers, Elasticsearch, Snowstorm and the SNOMED CT Browser, 8Gb memory is used, so make sure that your installation of docker has the necessary memory allocated.

 ## Starting Snowstorm